Hooks as a Control Plane

 Four hook events form the entire governance surface of Claude Code — refuse tools, gate commits, block deploys, enforce evidence.
 Once you see it as a control plane, the whole agent stack changes shape.

-View companion repoI have 3,902 hook scripts under ~/.claude/plugins/cache/.
-That number jumped out at me when I ran find ~/.claude/plugins -name "*.sh" -path "*/hooks/*" | wc -l.
+View companion repoI have 3,902 hook scripts under ~/.claude/plugins/cache/ (reproduce: find ~/.claude/hooks ~/.claude/plugins -name '*.cjs' -o -name '*.js' -o -name '*.sh' | wc -l).
+That number jumped out at me.
 Most of them I never wrote.
 They're the enforcement layer that came along with plugins I installed for unrelated reasons — Crucible, ValidationForge, Anneal, the dozen smaller plugins from the marketplace ecosystem.
 Each one shipped its own hooks, each hook quietly governing some part of every session that touches that plugin.

 That's the moment I stopped thinking about hooks as "scripts that run before tool calls" and started thinking about them as a control plane.
 Plugins are packaging.
 Skills are workflows.
 Hooks are policy.